Maaiz-Shaikh/Deadlock-and-Concurrency/README.md

 <img src="https://user-images.githubusercontent.com/88193033/209822479-202c1ad9-734e-4e6d-97bd-afbcf839bbcb.jpeg" width="300">

-Deadlock & Concurrency is an android application which provide theory of deadlock and concurrency along with the simulation and visualization of few algorithms such as Peterson's Algorithm, Banker's Algorithm, Producer Consumer and Dinning Philosopher and their theories.
+Deadlock & Concurrency is an android application which provide theory of deadlock and concurrency along with the theory ,simulation and visualization of few algorithms such as:
+- Peterson's Algorithm,
+- Banker's Algorithm,
+- Producer Consumer
+- Dinning Philosopher

 It also contains splash screen, about app and about developers pages.

 ## Screenshots
 <table>